erietz/vim-terminator/README.md

 This plugin can do a few thing.

-1. Run your current file in neovim terminal using automatic file type detection
+1. Run your current file in a neovim terminal using automatic file type detection
 2. Start a REPL using automatic file type detection
 3. Send selected text and text between commented delimiters to a REPL (or terminal)
   - Currently only optimized for python